-These controllers will control an air handler once the wiring is completed.
+Air Handler Equipment DDC Controllers – These controllers will control an air handler once the wiring is completed.
 The panel is freshly mounted and waiting for the technician to run the piping and pull the wire from the control points.
-Other points, such as outside air, temperature sensors in piping or ductwork, flow meters, actuators, or other control points can be terminated to these controllers and the data collected from those input points can be networked over the entire building automation system through the communication trunks.
+Other points, such as outside air, temperature sensors in piping or duct work, flow meters, actuators, or other control points can be terminated to these controllers and the data collected from those input points can be networked over the entire building automation system through the communication trunks.
 Included in this panel are: a terminal strip connection point for line voltage and control voltage, a transformer to step-down line voltage to the required control voltage of 24 volts which powers the controllers and a surge arrestor which is a requirement on many government jobs.

-Air Handler Unit Components: Hot Water Coil Heat
+Air Handler Components 3: Hot Water Coil Heat

-It is important for preventive maintenance to be performed on your system to avoid problems.
+Air Conditioner Condensate Problems - It is important for air conditioning preventive maintenance to be performed on your system to avoid problems.
 Condensation water leaking near the air handling unit can be avoided with proper air conditioning repair and preventive maintenance.
 Normally this is a very simple problem that can be fixed in less than 30 minutes.
 Here is a list of what can cause water around the outside of the air conditioning air handler unit.

 CAN SOMEONE HELP OR AT LEAST GIVE ME AN ADDRESS/TELEPHONE NUMBER WHERE I CAN CONTACT THE MAKER/OWNER OF TRANE?